|Literary Masters, Inc.

 from the man's breath then.
 Even so he had gone with him when the man left the others behind, happy to

-or deer.
 But the ride had been very long.
-The man had stopped several times leaving him in the truck
+The man had stopped several times leaving him in the truck overnight.

-overnight.
-Then moving farther away from home the next morning until finally a deep sense of dread had
+Then moving farther away from home the next morning until finally a deep sense of dread had fallen upon

-fallen upon him that had foretold the end of days of happiness, home, and unconditional love.
-The worst
+him that had foretold the end of days of happiness, home, and unconditional love.

-moment of all coming when the man had called for him to get down and he had cringed backwards against
+The worst moment of all coming when the man had called for him to get down and he had cringed

-the cab of the truck, only to have the man grab him by his collar and throw him into the street.
-When the
+backwards against the cab of the truck, only to have the man grab him by his collar and throw him into the

 He rested at the house quietly for several days anyway, feeding on the neighbors’ garbage and drinking